|James Mishibinijima: 'Spirit Of Manitoulin'|

 But at the same time the inclination of many woodland artists to play many roles – as they swing between one’s private intents and needs and public artistic expression – and simultaneously speak to essentially different audiences (one’s own community versus the Western-oriented art world and perception) sets woodland art apart from today’s mainstream art.

-Simone and I believe the same inherent duality and tension is revealed by a tendency to operate on a strong ''community base'', a mentality that is quintessentially Native and contrariwise to the individualism so often encouraged in today’s modern art world, and modern society as a whole...
+We believe that the same inherent duality and tension is revealed by a tendency to operate on a strong ''community base'', a mentality that is quintessentially Native and contrariwise to the individualism so often encouraged in today’s modern art world, and modern society as a whole...

 See also: The First Step, part 1.